 To uncollapse a report that you previously collapsed, click the Expand button.
 QuickBooks replaces the Collapse button with the Expand button when the Report window shows a collapsed report.

 The Refresh button tells QuickBooks to update a report’s information for changes in the QuickBooks data file.
 This sounds crazy at first, but you can actually leave report windows open.
 This means that a report window may show a profit and loss statement, for example, from a week ago.

-If you’ve entered several transactions in the last week, the report data may no longer be correct.
-By clicking the Refresh button, QuickBooks knows it should update the report for the most recent changes.
+If you’ve entered several transactions in the past week, the report data may no longer be correct.
+When you click the Refresh button, QuickBooks knows it should update the report for the most recent changes.